alibaba/GraphScope/docs/reference/gnn_engine/gsl_en.rst

 strategy returns **SparseNodes**).
 For instruction on how to get the value of ``Nodes``/``Edges``/``SparseNodes``/``SparseEdges`` object, please refer to `API <graph_query_cn.md#FPU74>`__.
-Before **SINK**, Query describs multiple operations.
+Before **SINK**, Query describes multiple operations.
 These operations may have ``alias()``. -For Query without ``alias()``, the results of all operations will be returned, arranged in a list object according to the order in the Query.
 Each element in this returned list is either